View our latest offers and deals on our offers page! See all offers

 Today you leave the river Oise to continue your trip by way of the canal system connecting France and Belgium.
 In the morning you cycle into the most northern part of the forest of Compiègne.
 Here you visit the “Clairière de l’Armistice”, the place where the French and German generals signed the Treaty to end World War I. You can have a look into the small but interesting museum.
 Thereafter you will cross the river Aisne and cycle through the forest of Ourscamp.
 In the afternoon you will spend some time in Noyon, where you can visit one of the oldest Cathedrals of the country.
 After your visit you will cycle back to the canal at Pont l’Évêque, where the barge will be waiting for you.

-Day 6: Pont l’Évêque – Haudival | Haudival – Péronne (47 km/29 mi. or 56 km/34 mi)
+Day 6: Pont l’Évêque – Haudival | Haudival – Péronne (45 km/28 mi. or 56 km/34 mi)

 Today you continue the cruise on and along the Canal du Nord.
 The construction of this canal was already planned in 1903, but it took until 1966 to finish the works.
 It was built to replace the older and smaller Canal de St. Quentin, constructed by Napoleon in 1801, to transport coal from the mines to the north.
-During breakfast the barge will bring you to Haudival from where the cycling tour starts through gently rolling, open countryside to the art deco town of Ham, along the river Somme and other picturesque villages to Péronne.
+During breakfast the barge will bring you to Haudival from where the cycling tour starts through gently rolling, open countryside to the town of Ham, along the river Somme and other villages to Péronne.
 The barge will be moored just outside this charming town with its intimate square and church as well as a castle and the fascinating Grande Guerre museum.

 Day 7: Day in Péronne

 Today the barge will stay in Péronne.
 You have time to visit the museum, take some rest and do some shopping.
-2024: Today there is no dinner on board.
-You can select one of the local restaurants.

-Day 8: Péronne – Ytres (40 km/24 mi or 52 km/33 mi) | Ytres – Moeuvres
+Day 8: Péronne – Ytres (40 km/24 mi or 52 km/33 mi) | Ytres – Havrincourt

 The first part of your cycling tour goes through the valley of the Somme River.
 Later you will continue through the sparsely populated open and rolling landscape to Ruyaulcourt.
 At the end of WW1 this area was the frontline of the battle around the Somme.

-Day 9 : Moeuvres – Arleux (35 km/21 mi or 50 km/31 mi) | Arleux – Pont Malin
+Day 9 : Havrincourt – Arleux (35 km/21 mi or 50 km/31 mi) | Arleux – Pont Malin

 Day 10: Pont Malin – Denain | Denain – Doornik (Tournai) (47 km/29 mi or 51 km/31 mi)